 Overhead activities such as throwing require proper sequencing of different body parts.
 The lower body, trunk, shoulder, arm, and hands are considered links in a chain.
 If any of these links are not functioning properly, the chain is broken.
 Effectively using the body as a kinetic chain maximizes overhead athletic performance and reduces injury risk.
-Shoulder rehabilitation programs now integrate the kinetic chain theory for a broader approach versus focusing only on isolated muscles.
+This article describes how shoulder rehabilitation programs now integrate the kinetic chain theory for a broader approach versus focusing only on isolated muscles.

 Why Involve the Kinetic Chain?

-Lower body exercises such as the squat and lunge can be integrated with common shoulder rehabilitation exercises.
-Total body exercises which incorporate resistance bands or tubing are ideal for integrating links of the kinetic chain.
+Lower body exercises such as the squat and lunge can be integrated with common shoulder rehab exercises.
+Total body exercises that incorporate resistance bands or tubing are ideal for integrating links of the kinetic chain.
 This article described only 3 exercise examples.
-However, there are many other variations which can be developed based on the athlete’s profile and goals.
+However, there are many other variations that can be developed based on the athlete’s profile and goals.

 Overhead Squat with “Y”

 Stand holding a resistance band in both hands with your shoulders flexed and elbows straight.
 Perform an overhead “Y” by raising both hands with your elbows straight.
 Maintain this overhead “Y” position as you perform an overhead squat.
 Try to reach a maximum depth of the squat without compromising your upper-body position.
 Maintain the overhead “Y” until completing your set.
-Perform 8 to 10 repetitions eachset.
-This exercise integrates the gluteus maximus, rotator cuff, low back muscles, and trapezius.
+Perform 8 to 10 repetitions in each set.
+This exercise integrates your gluteus maximus, rotator cuff, low back muscles, and trapezius.

 Lunge with “T”